ericwhyne/Velociraptor/README.md

 ## Notes

 In some places the program uses base64 encoding of the url as a filename.
 The recommendations in [RFC 3548](https://tools.ietf.org/html/rfc3548) were adhered to in order to make those encodings safe to store on a Linux filesystem.
-Basically you just replace / character with the underscore _ and the + character with the minus - to be linux filename safe.
+Basically you just replace / character with the underscore _ and the + character with the minus - character.
+If you want to decode the filenames to the urls, use tools that adhere to this RFC or do the simple transform on your own prior to decoding.

 ## License